 In my original post, I said I wanted to make something new: an offering to that original melody.
 I asked for contributions… and I received them!
-Pianos, guitars, synthesizers, and voices—lots and lots of voices.
-I’ve now stitched those contributions together into a new piece, which I’ve added to the original post.
-I’ll also include it at the end of this newsletter.
+Pianos, guitars, synthesizers, and voices —

 I wrote a piece of short fiction for the Atlantic, part of a package devoted to American conspiracy theorizing.
 The Atlantic is one of those publications where you can’t ever escape the thrill of inhabiting the same archive as, like, Harriet Beecher Stowe, Vladimir Nabokov, and John Muir.
-Future historians will WANT to ignore the Sloan clinging to those luminaries—“who’s this guy?”—but they won’t be ABLE to!!
+Future historians will WANT to ignore the Sloan clinging to those luminaries —

 Even if you do not deign to read the piece, you MUST hop over for a moment and peek at the photo illustrations by Kensuke Koike.
 Perfection.

 I’m smack in the middle of a surprising, exciting writing project.
 I have two weeks to complete it, of which one has elapsed.

 “Robin, are you halfway done?
 It sounds like… you should be halfway done.”

 Oh I am more than halfway done!